-Since completing his 3D Modeling Diploma in 2016, Stephen Clark has been unstoppable.
+Since completing his 3D Modeling Diploma at CG Spectrum, Stephen Clark has been unstoppable.

-Going from Method Studios and Luma Pictures in Melbourne, to Plastic Wax in Sydney, and now ScanlineVFX in Montreal, Stephen's work has been in hits like Jojo Rabbit, Spider-Man: Far from Home, Aquaman, Christopher Robin, Game of Thrones, and the game Call of Duty: Black Ops 4.
+Going from Method in Melbourne to ScanlineVFX in Montreal, Stephen's worked on awesome projects like Jojo Rabbit, Spider-Man: Far from Home, Aquaman, Christopher Robin, Game of Thrones, and the game Call of Duty: Black Ops 4.

 Stephen took a moment to share what's like to work as a 3D Modeler and Texture Artist, lessons he's learned, challenges he's faced and advice for graduates.

-Right after graduating from CG Spectrum, you got a job at Method.
-What kind of projects did you work on?
+Right after graduating from CG Spectrum, you got a job at Method Studios.
+Which movies did you get to work on?

 I was responsible for model & texture of environment assets [aerials, rooftops, flower pots, chimneys] and complete CG replacement of 'Murks Run' wall (as the camera transitions to outside from hallway).

 I also helped out with texturing a number of models sourced by other artists, one of which was a number of water tank variations.

 I'm thankful to have been given the opportunity to work with some incredible people on such a wonderful project!